rowcased/rowcased.github.io/codewars.md

 <!-- <a href="https://codewars.com">Codewars</a> -->
 Codewars is a very active user-driven site offering thousands of code challenges in 48 languages.
 Borrowing from _Kendo_, challenges are called 'kata', a 'kyu' rank system is used, and points are known as 'honor'.
 As a member earns higher honor, they are granted additional site privileges.

-Codewars is a user-driven site with a very active community, offering thousands of diverse coding challenges in 48 languages.
-The site uses a ‘kyu’ ranking system from _Kendo_.
-Challenges are called ‘kata’ and points 'honor'.
-Additional site privileges are granted at higher honor levels.

 <br><br>

-Codewars is a user-driven website with a highly interactive community, offering thousands of diverse coding challenges in almost 50 supported languages.
-The site borrows a ‘kyu’ rank system from _Kendo_ and refers to challenges as ‘kata’.
-Points earned are called _honor_.
-As increasing levels of honor are achieved, additional site privileges are granted to a member.
+#### My involvement

+First I just <a href="https://rowcased.github.io/codewars.html#solver">solved</a> a lot of kata in Python to learn coding.
+Next I started C I also learned to <a href="https://rowcased.github.io/codewars.html#translator">translate</a> kata to that language.
+Later I began to solve kata in a multitiude of languages and also started <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original kata.
+While advancing through the ranks, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

 <br><br>

-#### My involvement

 First I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn coding.

 C was next and I began <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata to that language.
 As my proficiency grew I added many new languages and started <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original kata.
 While advancing through the ranks, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

 <br><br>

 At first I just <a href="https://rowcased.github.io/codewars.html#solver">solved</a> a lot of kata in Python as I learned the basics of coding.

 Eventually I studied C and started <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata into that language.

 Then I began to solve kata in a multitude of  new languages.
 I also finally <a href="https://rowcased.github.io/codewars.html#creator">created</a> several original kata.
 As I earned additional honor and advanced through the ranks, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

 <br><br>